 Tell us about your business.

-What do you love most about being a wedding videographer?
+What do you love most about being a wedding painter?

 Tell us about your most memorable and fun wedding/event.

-Tell us one thing we might not otherwise know about you.
+Tell us one thing we might now know about you otherwise.